Augmenting Diffs With Runtime Information: Experimental Design

 In answer to \textbf{RQ3}, we conduct a detailed manual analysis of the outputs of running \toolname on \rqthreeds code diffs.
 In this analysis, we consider all the successful code diffs in \rqthreeds.
 This consists of the code diffs for which \toolname detects a unique state value, and code diffs for which \toolname does not detect any unique state values.
 Note that all code diffs in \rqthreeds are covered by a test, but the covering test is not required to fail on the original version and pass on the patched version.
 This means the test may not reveal any runtime difference.

-For code diffs with no detected unique state value, manually verify that the code change does not entail any unique state value in either the original or patched version.
-For each code diff with a detected unique state value, we study the quality of \toolname augmented diff from three aspects: correctness, causal relation, and understandability of the detected runtime difference.
+For code diffs with no detected unique state value, we manually verify that the code change does not entail any unique state value in neither the original nor the patched version.
+For each code diff with a detected unique state value, we study the quality of \toolname augmented diff from three aspects: correctness, understandability, and randomness exclusion accuracy of the detected runtime difference.
 In case of negative results for any of the three mentioned criteria, we investigate the reasons behind them.

-To assess \textbf{correctness}, we manually run the covering test line by line in a debugger twice, first on the original and second on the patched versions of the program under study.
+To assess correctness, we manually run the covering test line by line in a debugger twice, first on the original and second on the patched versions of the program under study.
 We ensure the first unique relevant state value reported by \toolname matches what we see in the debugger value explorer.

-Regarding \textbf{understandability}, we analyze whether a code reviewer could understand the reported runtime behavioral change in a reasonable amount of time (typically 5-30 minutes, per typical code review practices at the function level).
+Regarding understandability, we analyze whether a code reviewer could understand the reported runtime behavioral change in a reasonable amount of time (typically 5-30 minutes, per typical code review practices at the function level).

-Finally, we evaluate the \textbf{causal relation} between the reported runtime difference and the overall runtime behavioral change.
-A causal relation means the reported unique state value should not be a spurious runtime difference that is not related to the intention of the developer.
-Note that to understand the developer's intended change, we look at the commit message, method names, comments, and other documentation details.
-In cases this information is not enough to grasp the code change intention, we look deep into the code base to understand the change.
+Finally, we evaluate the randomness exclusion accuracy of \toolname to see if its \texttt{random-exclusion} configuration (as defined in \autoref{sec:program_state_diffing}) works accurately and effectively.
+We perform this evaluation in two steps as follows.

+First, we divide the commits into two groups.
+Group 1 contains commits where the unique state value is a non-random value and Group 2 contains commits wherein the unique state value is reported only because of differences in random value.
+We filter Group 2 commits by setting \texttt{random-exclusion=false} and then running \collectorsahab again on these commits with \texttt{random-exclusion=true}.
+If the unique state value reported disappears, we consider such commits under Group 2.
+If after changing \texttt{random-exclusion} a unique state value is still reported, we consider the commit under Group 1.

+In the second step, we manually perform two checks.
+In the first check, we investigate if the unique state values reported for commits in Group 2 are actually random and no other non-random unique state value exists.
+If our manual analysis confirms this, it means \toolname has performed accurately by not identifying any unique state value for these commits when \texttt{random-exclusion=true}.
+Second, we check if the unique state values reported for commits in Group 1 are not random, when \texttt{random-exclusion=true}.
+Again, if our manual analysis confirms this, it indicates the accuracy of randomness exclusion by \toolname.
+A high accuracy of randomness exclusion on the commits means that the \texttt{random-exclusion} configuration of \toolname is an accurate and highly applicable tool for excluding runtime differences that are caused by flaky behavior of programs.

 This analysis is conducted by two of the authors, both experts in Java programming.
 In case of any discrepancies between the participants, they meet and discuss to resolve them and reach a conclusion.